A restoration project at the heart of the Guatemalan Maya Biosphere.

 2. TRIAL

-(NOV 2022-JAN 2023)
+(NOV 2022-FEB 2023)

 Experimenting with existing materials, designing of the project, workshops with local community users.